ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

         +--rw schc-opt:value?   binary
 ~~~

-In the CORECONF representation, even if the name are similar in the structure, the SID values are different.
-The key for an entry contains 4 elements.
+In the CORECONF representation, even though the structural names may resemble each other, the SID values differ.
+Each entry key consists of four elements, enabling precise referencing of individual protocol fields and allowing efficient selective field-level updates without touching the rest of the rule.

 ~~~
 REQ: FETCH </c>